-When there is a case of confirmed or probable COVID-19 or a person with COVID-19-like illness in a child care program, programs should follow Attachment 1, "Decision Aid: Exclusion and

-Return for Laboratory Confirmed COVID-19 Cases and Persons with COVID-19-like Illness in School, Child Care Programs, and Youth Camps."
-The person with confirmed or probable COVID-19 or COVID-19-like illness should be isolated and excluded.
-All children and staff who are determined by the program and/or the local health department to be close contacts of a person with confirmed or probable COVID-19 should quarantine.
+When there is a case of COVID-19 or COVID-19-like illness in a child care program, programs should follow Attachment 1, "Decision Aid: Exclusion and Return for Laboratory Confirmed COVID-19 Cases and Persons with COVID-19 like Illness in School, Child Care Programs, and Youth Camps."
+The person with COVID-19 or COVID-19-like illness should be isolated/excluded and all potentially exposed children and staff (close contacts) should quarantine.
 Depending on program operations and degree of cohorting, quarantine of close contacts may result in closure of a classroom or the entire program.

 Monitoring a child care program for possible COVID-19 requires close communication between child care program staff and parents.
-Parents should be encouraged to keep their children home when they are ill and to report illness within their household, children and themselves to help inform decisions related to quarantine and closure.
-Child care programs should monitor absences among children and staff as information regarding absences due to COVID-19 symptoms will also assist child care programs when consulting with local health departments about quarantine and closure.
+Parents should be encouraged to report illness within their household, children and themselves during drop-off symptom screening to help inform decisions related to closure.
+Child care programs should monitor absences among children and staff according to CDC guidance.
+Information regarding absences due to COVID-19 symptoms will assist child care programs when consulting with local health departments about closure and quarantine.